artsmia/artstories.md/art/frankfurt-kitchen.md

 Aluminum containers held common cooking and baking ingredients for convenience and easy pouring.
 From top left to bottom right, the bins are labeled for: Coffee, salt, semolina, dried fruit, rice, oats, baking ingredients, fine sugar, noodles, barley and sugar.

+## Ironing board

+The Frankfurt Kitchen was created to make all types of prep work convenient, including ironing clothes.
+A mounted ironing board hides against the wall: just pull down to use.

 ## Preparing the meal

 The majority of food preparation took place at the counter under the window.
 The cook could sit while peeling and cutting vegetables, and then push the scraps into a built-in receptacle to save space and maintain cleanliness.